connervieira/Assassin/DOCUMENTATION.md

 7. Optionally, install Dump1090 (Recommended).
     - Dump1090 is required for Assassin to be able to interface with ADS-B receivers in order to detect planes.
     - You can install Dump1090 using this command on a Debian based Linux machine: `sudo apt install dump1090-mutability`
-    - Assassin needs the ability to execute the Dump1090 command as root with passwordless authentication.
-        - To grant these permissions, authenticate as root with the command `sudo su`, then execute this command, replacing `[username]` with the username you will be running Assassin as: `echo "[username] ALL=(ALL) NOPASSWD: /usr/bin/dump1090-mutability" >> /etc/sudoers`
     - If you don't plan on using Assassin's aircraft detection features, this step is optional.
+8. Grant neccesary permissions (Highly Recommended).
+    - In order to manage external processes required for certain features, Assassin needs the ability to use password-less `sudo` for certain executables.
+    - It should be noted that Assassin is intended to be installed on dedicated hardware.
+As such, granting these permissions will also grant the same permissions to any other process being run by the specified user.
+    - To grant these permissions, authenticate as root with the command `sudo su`, then execute this command, replacing `[username]` with the username you will be running Assassin as: `echo "[username] ALL=(ALL) NOPASSWD: /usr/bin/dump1090-mutability, /usr/bin/kill, /usr/bin/killall, /usr/sbin/iwconfig, /usr/sbin/ifconfig, /usr/sbin/airodump-ng" >> /etc/sudoers`
-8. Optionally, install a graphical interface.
+9. Optionally, install a graphical interface.
     - Assassin is capable of being used fully from the command line.
 However, you may find it useful to install a graphical interface like [Marksman](https://v0lttech.com/marksman.php).
-9. Download Assassin.
+10. Download Assassin.
     - Download Assassin from wherever you received it, and extract it to somewhere on your filesystem.
-The Assassin folder can be placed anywhere with appropriate permissions, but don't place any external files in the Assassin root directory to prevent conflicts.
+The Assassin folder can be placed anywhere with appropriate permissions, but don't place any external files in the Assassin root directory itself to prevent conflicts.

 ## Configuration